ZackMattor/aurora_icosahedron/docs/README.md

 ## Definitions

 [**Convex regular icosahedron**](https://en.wikipedia.org/wiki/Icosahedron) - A geometric term for a polyhedron with 20 similar sides.
 Each surface is a perfect equalateral triangle.
 A common accurance of an Regular Icosahedron is a 20 sided die.
-A non-regular Icosahedron can take many shaped - but for all purposes in this document Icosahedron is refering to a Convex regular icosahedron.
+A non-regular Icosahedron can take many shapes - but for all purposes in this document Icosahedron is refering to a Convex regular icosahedron.

 **Aurora** - Pet project of Zack Mattor - basically a framework for playing with colored lighting and lighting controllers.